Christoph33one/viks-bakery/README.md

 - Description field in which I installed Django summernotes libary for better text styling

-- Status option for a darft post which is not posted or a pulished option to display the post
+- Status option for a draft post which is not posted or a published option to display the post

 - An updated on field giving a date and time